bitwiseworks/python-os2/Doc/library/telnetlib.rst

 .. class:: Telnet([host[, port[, timeout]]])

    :class:`Telnet` represents a connection to a Telnet server.
-The instance is initially not connected by default; the :meth:`open` method must be used to establish a connection.
+The instance is initially not connected by default; the :meth:`~Telnet.open` method must be used to establish a connection.
 Alternatively, the host name and optional port number can be passed to the constructor, to, in which case the connection to the server will be established before the constructor returns.
 The optional